Herniated Disc Treatment Specialist in Allen and Plano TX

-Herniated disc can cause a lot of discomfort and pain.
-The medical professionals at American Pain and Wellness can provide you with a higher level of care for your condition near Allen, TX and Plano, TX.
+A herniated disc can cause a lot of discomfort and pain.
+Some herniated discs cause no symptoms.
+Others can irritate nearby nerves and result in pain, numbness, or weakness in an arm or leg.
+The medical professionals at American Pain and Wellness can provide you with a higher level of care for your condition near Allen, TX, and Plano, TX.
 For more information, please call us.

 Table of Contents:

 How long can I expect a disc herniation to heal?